laravel/docs/errors.md

 <a name="logging"></a>
 ## Logging

-The Laravel logging facilities provide a simple layer on top of the powerful [Monolog](http://github.com/seldaek/monolog).
-By default, Laravel is configured to create daily log files for your application, and these files are stored in `app/storage/logs`.
-You may write information to these logs like so:
+The Laravel logging facilities provide a simple layer on top of the powerful [Monolog](http://github.com/seldaek/monolog) library.
+By default, Laravel is configured to create a single log file for your application, and this file is stored in `app/storage/laravel.log`.
+You may write information to the log like so:

 	Log::info('This is some useful information.');